Skip to Content

 • Studio — pan-and-zoom canvas, per-artboard error boundaries, in-place editors for component data + config.

-• CLInpx @lerret/cli dev opens a folder as a live canvas; npx @lerret/cli export headlessly renders to image files (PNG, JPG, structured ZIP).
+• CLInpx @lerret/cli@latest dev opens a folder as a live canvas; npx @lerret/cli@latest export headlessly renders to image files (PNG, JPG, structured ZIP).

 • No backend — files read and written locally; no upload, no sync, no account.